Victor Robles Player Props: Nationals vs. Mets

-On Wednesday, Victor Robles (.250 slugging percentage in past 10 games, with no home runs) and the Washington Nationals play the New York Mets, whose starting pitcher will be Kodai Senga.
-First pitch is at 7:10 PM ET.
+Victor Robles -- with an on-base percentage of .270 in his past 10 games, 110 points lower than his season-long percentage -- will be in action for the Washington Nationals against the New York Mets, with Joey Lucchesi on the hill, on April 27 at 7:10 PM ET.

 Victor Robles Game Info & Props vs. the Mets